 Quartz countertops were developed in Italy in the 1960s.
 They're made from ground quartz particles and resins pressed into a slab.
 Quartz counters were designed as an alternative to natural stone to be highly resilient and durable.
 This stone resists mildew, mold and heat damage up to 400 degrees Fahrenheit.
 This is why quartz can even be used in fireplace surrounds.

-Quartz is even more resistant to cracking, scratches and staining than most countertop options.
-On the Mohs scale of mineral hardness, most quartz counters rate at seven.
-Compare that to natural marble, which rates at three.
+Quartz is more resistant to cracking, scratches and staining than most countertop options.
+On the Mohs scale of mineral hardness, most quartz counters rate at 7.
+Compare that to natural marble, which rates at 3.
 It can be hard to tell the visual difference between quartz and authentic marble, even on close inspection.